 There is some confusion among specifiers concerning the properties of 'exterior grade' plywood.
 Most confusion arises from a misinterpretation of BS EN 636, which classifies plywood for use in dry conditions (EN 636-1), humid conditions (EN 636-2) and exterior conditions (EN 636-3).
-This classification is based on service class and suitability is largely determined by the glue bond between veneers.
+This classification is based on use class and suitability is largely determined by the glue bond between veneers.
 There are no specific requirements in the Standard relating to resistance to biological attack (insects or fungi).
+However, the potential risk of attack is outlined in Use Class 3 of BS EN 335.

-TRADA Technology recommends that specifiers take the following approach.
+BM TRADA recommends that specifiers take the following approach.